-In no particular order, here we go!
+In no particular order (read all the way to the end), here we go!

-Forget all you think you know about Italian food
+1. Forget all you think you know about Italian food

 If you ask for peperoni on your pizza, you'll get sliced bell peppers, sometimes roasted, sometimes pickled (that's what they are called in Italian)!
 The closest equivalent of American peperoni on pizza is called "salamino piccante" and is spicier and smaller in size than what you're used to.
 I love it on my pizza so recommend you go ahead and try it and see what you think of it.